 After surgery you should have less or no urine leakage when you sneeze, cough, laugh, or exercise.
 At first you may find that it is harder than usual to empty your bladder.
 This usually improves within several weeks.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Go to https://www.healthwise.net/patientEd

-Enter S040 in the search box to learn more about "Learning About Surgeries for Stress Urinary Incontinence in Women".
+Enter S040 in the search box to learn more about "Learning About Surgeries for Stress Incontinence in Women".

-Current as of: October 13, 2016
+Current as of: March 1, 2023

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.